The City inspects and investigates animal-related complaints to ensure compliance with acts, bylaws and regulations.

 Call us for:

-Follow these steps if you experience a dog bite or attack.
+Find out what to do if you or your pet experiences a dog bite or attack.

 The City is responsible for the removal and disposal of large dead animals on City property and assisting with disposal of dead animals found on private property.